• Skip to main content

 Add 1 cup of sauce.

-Add 2 teaspoon of tomato paste.
+Add 2 tsp of tomato paste.
 Make sure you use tomato PASTE and NOT tomato sauce.
 Stir.
 Turn off the stove.

 Top with a sprinkle of black pepper and Italian seasoning.
 Stir and serve immediately.